AdobeDocs/customer-journey-analytics-learn.en/help/cja-main/visitor-id/graph-based-stitching-overview.md

 Through Graph-based stitching, we use the Identity graph to get a better view of the customer Journey through:

-* Joining datasets with different identifiers without having to ETL data to reflect a single identifier
+* Realigning one or more datasets, each to a single identifier, instead of using a cumbersome ETL process.
 * Improving coverage of preferred or golden identity for a single dataset by sharing identities across datasets.
 * Aligning profiles created in Adobe Real-Time CDP and Adobe Journey Optimizer with people in Adobe Customer Journey Analytics.